gypsydave5/gypsydave5.github.io/posts/why.md

 [^9]: Which leads to a lot of craziness.

 [^10]: We actually do something very similar everyday with decimal numbers: it is customary to group the digits of large numbers into threes, making them easier to read - i.e. `1 345 383 398`.

+[^11]: This should not be too much of a leap for those of you familiar with JavaScript's definition of truth...

+[^12]: I must emphasise that this is not a pattern that should be emulated - it works nicely for file permissions as it's small (and so memory efficient) and will never need more than the nine bits assigned.
+If you were to repeat this pattern for, say, different departments in an organization, you'd severely impair the readability of the code and limit the number of departments to the reserved bits.

-[^11]: 'Bit shifting' makes for an efficient, if obscure, way of multiplying and dividing by two while rounding down.
+[^12]: 'Bit shifting' makes for an efficient, if obscure, way of multiplying and dividing by two while rounding down.